This Is Why the President Pardons a Turkey Every Thanksgiving

 The presidential turkey pardon tradition might have stemmed from Abraham Lincoln, who made Thanksgiving an official U.S. holiday in 1863.
 According to White House reporter Noah Brooks, Lincoln’s son Tad got upset when he found out someone was going to kill the live turkey that had been brought for the presidential family’s Christmas dinner in 1865.
 Eventually, Tad’s “plea was admitted and the turkey’s life spared,” Brooks writes.

 Of course, that was Christmas poultry, not Thanksgiving.
 Less than a decade later, though, Rhode Island poultry dealer Horace Vose started sending Thanksgiving and Christmas turkeys to the first family.
 Vose was the White House’s unofficial turkey provider for more than 40 years after that first turkey to President Ulysses S. Grant, but by 1914, Americans from around the country were sending live turkeys to the first family for the holidays.
+(These clever uses for turkey basters will change the way you cook.)

 People often date the official pardoning ceremony back to 1947 with Harry Truman, but the Harry S. Truman Presidential Library & Museum says it hasn’t been able to find any evidence.
 That myth probably stems from the fact that the National Turkey Federation—which runs the modern presidential turkey pardon ceremonies—sent a president a turkey for the first time that year.
 The thing is, Truman didn’t spare that bird’s life, according to NPR.
 He ate it.
 Don’t miss these other 45 astonishing facts you probably never knew about the U.S. presidents.